 One of the pioneers in the art hotel segment was the Altstadt Vienna, which was established by Otto E. Wiesenthal in 1991.
+The Ritz-Carlton cooperates with the Albertina.
 The magdas in Leopoldstadt helps people with a refugee background to find their feet in Vienna and also provides a platform for young artists from Vienna and abroad.
 And at the Sans Souci, as the name suggests, you can enjoy art without a care right next to the MuseumsQuartier.
-Three hotels, three different concepts.
+Four hotels, four different concepts.

 Bed & art feast – at the Altstadt Vienna

 A hotel so special, so individual, that you'll sense it the moment you step inside: art is at home here.
 And you'll feel at home here right away, too, as a guest of the Altstadt Vienna.
 The recipe for success of the founder Otto E. Wiesenthal is: "Creativity combined with the Viennese attitude toward life."
 And you'll sense this immediately, staying right next door to the real Vienna – in the middle of the 7th district.